lambdamusic/python-cli-structure/README.md

 * Include basic [Sphinx](https://www.sphinx-doc.org/en/master/) docs structure
 * Packaged with [setuptools](https://setuptools.pypa.io/en/latest/setuptools.html)

 ## How to use?

 Clone this project and use it as the basis for your CLI.

-EG you can have a bash scommand that helps with that:s
+If you develop CLIs frequently, you can have a bash command that helps with cloning:

 ```bash
 new_pycli () { cp -R /path/to/python-cli-structure newcliapp; rm -R newcliapp/cliapp.egg-info; rm -rf newcliapp/.git; cd newcliapp; }